-An online periodical archive that provides access to some 475 digitized journals in the humanities and social sciences.
+An online periodical archive that provides access to over 700 digitized journals in the humanities and social sciences.
 A sister database, Periodicals Index Online, provides additional indexing for articles in over 4,700 periodicals.
-Interface change: as of June 2013, available via the ProQuest interface.

 Index of thousands of scholarly periodicals in the arts, humanities and social sciences.
 (Periodicals Contents Index) [1802 - 1995]

 Indexes millions of articles published in over 4,700 periodicals in the arts, humanities, and social sciences.
-A sister database, Periodicals Archive Online, provides a full-text archive of some 475 journals published between 1802 and 1995.
-Interface change: as of June 2013, available via the ProQuest interface.
+A sister database, Periodicals Archive Online, provides a full-text archive of over 700 journals published between 1802 and 2005.

 Index of hundreds of multidisciplinary publications covering Victorian Britain (1830-1914).
 [1945 - present]

 Indexes over 500 journals, books, and dissertations concerning Victorian Britain (defined as 1830-1914), in every field of nineteenth-century British studies including: painting, architecture, and music; philosophy and religion; histories of England, Scotland, Wales, Ireland, and the British Empire; military and naval history; politics, commerce, and economics; sociology, women's studies, law, and education; science, technology, and medicine; and literature, drama, poetry, prose, and fiction.
 This is an online version of the Cumulative Bibliography of Victorian Studies.